darrenldl/blockyarchive/RSBX_SPEC.md

   2. Metadata of collected list of metadata blocks are displayed

 ## Repair workflow
-  1. Load metadata block and the 2 parity blocks, repair metadata block if necessary
+  1. Load metadata block and the 2 parity blocks, repair any of the 3 blocks if necessary
   2. Load up to N + M blocks sequentially, where N is the number of data shards and M is the number of parity shards
   3. Check CRC of all blocks and record invalid blocks
   4. Reconstruct the invalid blocks if possible